listeven989/email.dev/README.md

 ```

 Why not just code that feature for your existing email tool?
+Or fix that bug?

+What if everything was open sourced so that if the team doesn't fix your issue you can do it yourself?

 ```